 The woman gave an imperceptible shrug as she continued to wrestle with the wheel.

 As Rob emerged from below decks, the woman was suddenly wrenched from his shoulders as yet another wave hit him squarely in the face.
 “No!” he screamed.
 “Not after all that!”
 He lifted a forearm to wipe the stinging saltwater from his eyes to look around in hopes of finding her again.
-He could not believe that all his efforts would go to waste; he simply refused to be beaten.
+He could not believe that all his efforts would go to waste – he simply refused to be beaten.

-While Rob was doing as instructed, Freddie slung the woman into another harness and the guys on Liberation hauled her across.
+While Rob was doing as instructed, Freddie slung the woman into another harness and the guys on the Liberation hauled her across.
 The man was nowhere to be seen.
 They’ve got him over already, Rob realised, relieved that the crew had been active while he was below decks.

 “Oh, good grief: so close, yet so far,” Rob muttered to himself as he clipped his karabiner to the line and headed off to her aid.
 If only they had thought to have a line fixed to her as well.
-Too late for that now.

-The going was tough and, as Rob pushed the girl onwards and upwards towards the Liberation, he could feel the coarse rope literally ripping flesh from his hands.
-He needed gloves, but it was way too late for that.
-The blood started to flow, dripping down on to his face, only to be washed away immediately by the next wave.
-The saltwater stung his eyes adding to the overall excruciating pain, regardless of how often he blinked.
-Not needing to see where he was going, Rob then simply closed his eyes, gritted his teeth and pressed on.
-After what seemed an absolute age, the girl’s dead weight disappeared as helping hands hauled her over the side of the boat and to safety.
-Moments later, the same eager hands helped Rob swing his legs over and detached him from the line.
+The going was tough and, as Rob pushed the girl onwards towards the Liberation, he could feel the coarse rope ripping flesh from his hands.
+He needed gloves, but it was far too late for that.
+Blood started to flow, dripping down on to his face, only to be washed away immediately by the next wave.
+The saltwater stung his eyes adding to the excruciating pain, regardless of how often he blinked.
+With no need to see where he was going, Rob closed his eyes, gritted his teeth and pressed on.
+After what seemed an absolute age, the girl’s dead weight disappeared as helping hands hauled her to safety.
+Moments later, the same eager hands pulled Rob up and detached him from the line.

-A few minutes later Freddie joined him on deck as another crewman produced a knife and sliced the rope, setting the stricken yacht free.
-As Richard powered the Liberation away, Rob remained with a small group on deck watching the yacht being tossed and spun by the waves until it rolled, capsized and slid below the surface of the raging sea.
+A few minutes later Freddie joined him on deck.
+Another crewman produced a knife and sliced the rope, setting the stricken yacht free.
+As Richard powered the Liberation away, Rob remained with a small group on deck, watching the yacht being tossed and spun by the waves until it rolled, capsized and slid below the surface of the raging sea.

-The primary reception room of the main deck had been rapidly turned into a first-aid centre, as the crew was unwilling to take either the mother or father down to the lower-deck bedrooms at risk of exacerbating their injuries.
+The primary reception room of the main deck had been turned into a first-aid centre, as the crew were unwilling to take either the mother or father down to the lower-deck bedrooms at risk of exacerbating their injuries.
 Sheets and other bedding were spread about in an orderly fashion with all of the ship’s medical supplies laid out on coffee tables.
-Consequently, both the young woman and Rob were also treated there.
+Consequently, the young woman and Rob were also treated there.
 Aside from a few minor abrasions, the woman, who appeared to be in her early to mid-twenties, was suffering from cold, bordering on hypothermia, and extreme exhaustion – so much so that she was barely conscious.
 Once treated, two of the crew half supported, half carried her down to one of the bedrooms, removed her outer sailing clothes, covered her warmly and left her to sleep.

 After only a short respite, Guy approached Rob who sat, collapsed on a sofa.
 “Rob, the Captain wants a word.
 He’s on the bridge.”

-“What joy,” Rob replied sardonically.
-“How much grief is he going to give me?”
+“What joy.
+How much grief is he going to give me?”

 Rob looked over at the couple, exhaustion and concern plastered across his face.
 “How are they doing?”

 “Okay, thanks.
 Keep me informed, would you?”
 With that, Rob turned and headed to the bridge.
-On reaching the stairs he eyed the lift, very tempted to be lazy just this once.
+On reaching the stairs he eyed the lift, tempted to be lazy just this once.
 He was tired and ached and the lift would provide that little bit of respite he so desperately wanted.
 However, as he reached out to touch the call button, he realised that to do so with either of his heavily bandaged hands could prove awkward once actually in the lift.
-The last thing he wanted was for the doors to close with him unable to press the button for the upper deck necessitating that he be rescued…again.
-The consequent embarrassment would be way too much with these guys, especially after what the crew had just been through.
+The last thing he wanted was for the doors to close with him unable to press the button for the upper deck necessitating that he be rescued – again.
+The consequent embarrassment would be way too much, especially after what the crew had just been through.
 He sighed and trudged wearily up the stairs.
 Richard was already there, sitting in the waiting area outside of Rob’s office and private suite.